What’s the importance of happiness in a student’s life?

 They need to develop their mental toolkit to deal with things when it gets harsh.
 Also, these tools and methods should be analyzed and revised regularly to know what works best.

 All of us must have pondered at some point in our lives: What is the meaning of my life?

 Reflecting on your learning experience is the best way to connect it to your life and incorporate sense into this practice.
-Not only students learn the content and its meaning.
+Not only do students learn the content and its meaning.

 Now, college and university are social environments, so students learn to communicate and understand each other’s needs.
-And, as we claimed at the beginning of the article, efficient communication and meaningful activity are the bedrock of a happy student life.
+And, as we suggested at the beginning of the article, efficient communication and meaningful activity are the bedrock of a happy student life.

 • • •